ThisWonderfulWorld/ThisWonderfulWorld.github.io/_posts/2020-04-26-ASongInADream.md

 ---
-layout: page
+layout: post
 title: "A Song In a Dream by George MacDonald"
 date: 2020-04-26 7:15:00 -0000
-categories: Poems GeorgeMacdonald
+categories: [ Poems, GeorgeMacdonald ]
+description: I dreamed of a song.
+It was elsewhere in my mind.
+comments: false
 ---
 I dreamed of a song, i heard it sung;
 in the ear that sleeps not its Music rung.